puzzle/ansible-training/content/en/docs/11/03/_index.en.md

 ### Task 1

 To connect your EDA-Server to your Ansible Controller, you have to create an access token on Ascender and add it to EDA-Server

 * On Ascender, create an access token for the user Ansible.
-Be sure to chose the write scope
+Be sure to choose the write scope
 * On EDA-Server add this controller token to the user Ansible

 {{% details title="Solution Task 1" %}}